Sachy (Aurora): "What smart young african people, let's listen to them!" - DIRE.it

 ROME – We must be good listeners,with a hands-on approach and ” let them tell us what they need.”
-If we take this approach we can be sure of finding the ” missing middle ring” of the chain which is necessary for the growth of companies that are exploiting the innovative vocation of young Africans.These are the words and threads that interlock and join continents and cultures,from north to south of the Mediterranean.
+If we take this approach we can be sure of finding the ” missing middle ring” of the chain which is necessary for the scaling up of enterprises that are exploiting the innovative vocation of young Africans.These are the words and threads that interlock and join continents and cultures,from north to south of the Mediterranean.
 Marta Sachy, Director of Aurora Foundation, spoke to the Dire Agency.
 She has Italian- Mozambique origins and studied social anthropology at Sussex University and at the British Institute of Development Studies, which she claims is of upmost excellence in the field of fair and sustainable development.

 She talked about her experience at this English university during the ’70s , where a ” hands-on ” and ” inclusive development” approach were practised in which active participants take the place of passive recipients.These are two fundamental aspects which are necessary for international cooperation and that have left their mark on the international stage.